JulianGriffin11/Portfolio_Projects/Project 1 - Spotify Symphony/README.md

 ### 🔍 **Questions to Analyze**
 - How do attributes like song Tempo and Danceability impact song Popularity?
-- What key factors should artists and producers focus on to improve their chances of chart success
+- What key factors should artists and producers focus on to improve their chances of chart success?

 ---

 ## 📚 **Table of Contents**
 1. [**Chapter 1: R Analysis**](./Chapter%201%20-%20R%20Analysis)
-   - Building the Linear Regression Model
+   - Linear Regression Model
-   - Assumption Validation & Diagnostics
+   - Assumption Validation

 2. [**Chapter 2: Excel Dashboard**](./Chapter%202%20-%20Excel%20Dashboard)
    - Dynamic Visualizations
-   - Pivot Table Insights
+   - Pivot Tables

 3. [**Chapter 3: Results & Findings**](./Chapter%203%20-%20Results%20&%20Findings)
-   - Provide Advice for Artists
+   - Advice for Artists
-   - Highlight What I Learned
+   - What I Learned

 ---